mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 If the data source includes `deleteOne`, it is possible to delete items directly from their respective rows.

-The `getRowIdLinkPath` prop can be used to set the path that each item row links to from the `id` cell.
+The `getRowIdHref` prop can be used to set the path that each item row links to from the `id` cell.
 By default, the link goes to `/${itemId}`.
 Use `null` if you don't want these cells to work as links.

 {{"demo": "CrudList.js", "height": 600, "iframe": true}}